AIG - 2 Houses 1 Roof

-The house is a traditional masonry dwelling that has undergone many changes over the years, including two successive extensions that alter the overall volume.
-In addition to these volumes the house has an attic accessible by an external staircase, which has never been used because the roof has never been done properly.
+The house is a traditional masonry dwelling that has undergone many changes over the years, including two successive extensions that altered the overall volume.
+In addition to these volumes the house had an attic accessible by an external staircase, which has never been used because the roof has never been done properly.

-The owner’s idea is simple : to connect the two houses so they will have a larger house with a larger garden.
+The owner’s idea was simple: to connect the two houses so they will have a larger house with a larger garden.

-The difficulty of this project lies in giving a homogeneous and global character to these two buildings.
+The difficulty of this project was to give a homogeneous and global character to these two buildings.
 Indeed, each house has its own architectural language and a new volume addition could accentuate the visual disorder.

-Our first intervention will be to demolish all the non-exploitable volumes of the new acquisition, including the extensions where the spaces were damaged.
-The attic couldn’t be included into the project and will also be removed.
-The tiles of the existing roof will be carefully taken off to be reused on the new roof.
+Our first intervention was to demolish all the non-exploitable volumes of the new acquisition, including the extensions where the spaces were damaged.
+The attic couldn’t be included into the project and was also removed.
+The tiles of the existing roof were carefully taken off to be reused on the new roof.

-Once these first interventions will be done, the two houses will be connected by a large roof.
-It will be covered with a light gray steel cladding which will act like a hyphen connecting the two constructions in a simple and discreet way.
-All the volumes under the roof will be entirely dressed in white coating to homogenize the facade.
-To finalize our intervention, large windows will be added to the facade in order to connect the interior spaces with the garden.
+Once these first interventions were done, the two houses have been connected by a large roof.
+It is covered with a light gray steel cladding which act like a hyphen connecting the two constructions in a simple and discreet way.
+All the volumes under the roof are entirely dressed in white coating to homogenize the facade.
+To finalize our intervention, large windows were added to the facade in order to connect the interior spaces with the garden.

-The large roof will create many covered terraces, which will become buffer spaces between the rooms and the garden.
-Now the owners will be able to take back possession of their garden and create new uses thanks to the many terraces.
+The large roof creates many covered terraces, which will become buffer spaces between the rooms and the garden.
+Now the owners can take back possession of their garden and create new uses thanks to the many terraces.

-From the street, both houses will seem to have preserved their architectural independence, their volume will still look like the same.
-The view of the new extension will be almost invisible and will not distort the existing environment.
+From the street, both houses seem to have preserved their architectural independence, their volume still look like the same.
+The view of the new extension is almost invisible and don’t distort the existing environment.

-Indeed, the new volume will be set in the back and only a light glass connection between the two houses will be noticeable.
-The house entrance will be preserved and accessible from the original staircase.
+Indeed, the new volume is setting in the back and only a light glass connection between the two houses is noticeable.
+The house entrance has been preserved and accessible from the original staircase.

-With the modification of a part of the land, a new parking space required by the urban regulations will be created in front of the volume of the old house.
+With the modification of a part of the land, a new parking space required by the urban regulations has been created in front of the volume of the old house.

-The extension will house the new living room, which will have a direct access to the garden, unlike its current position in the house.
-It will also include the owner’s spaces (bedroom, dressing room and bathroom) which is an independent part of the house.
+The extension houses the new living room, which have a direct access to the garden, unlike its current position in the house.
+It also includes the owner’s spaces (bedroom, dressing room and bathroom) which is an independent part of the house.

-The existing kitchen will be reorganized to meet the new owner’s needs, and will be visually opened on the garden with a large panoramic window.
+The existing kitchen is reorganized to meet the new owner’s needs and is visually opened on the garden with a large panoramic window.

-The architectural intervention is minimal but it will bring a radical change to the house of Mr and Mrs G.
+The architectural intervention is minimal, but it brought a radical change to the house of Mr and Mrs G.